MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ### Domain Membership
 Containers cannot join Active Directory domains, and cannot run services or applications as domain users, service accounts, or machine accounts.

 Containers are designed to start quickly to a known consistent state that is largely environment agnostic.
 Joining a domain and applying group policy settings from the domain would increase the time it takes to start a container, change how it functions over time, and limit the ability to move or share images between developers and across deployments.

 We're carefully considering feedback on how services & applications use Active Directory and the intersection of deploying those in containers.
 If you have details on what would work best for you, please share it with us in [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).
+We are actively looking at solutions to support these types of scenarios.